-- 1. Establishment of a new, predictable, and meaningful source of funding for construction, including funding for new construction, renovation, maintenance, and land purchase. - The Literary Fund and the Virginia Public School Authority are not sufficient means for the state to help localities pay for capital needs and should be expanded. - VML supports the statewide authority for local governments to impose a one percent sales tax to help raise funds for school construction and renovation.
-For those already imposing an approved one percent sales tax for local or regional special funding needs, an additional one percent for school infrastructure funding should be authorized for school construction and renovation purposes.
+- Establishment of a new, predictable and meaningful source of funding for construction, including funding for new construction, renovation, maintenance and land purchase.
+The Literary Fund and the Virginia Public School Authority are not sufficient means for the state to help localities pay for capital needs.
 Options could include creating a two-year pilot program of competitive grants using funds from the Virginia Public Building Authority to offset new construction or renovation costs for publicly owned and operated K-12 schools in fiscally stressed communities as defined by the Virginia Commission on Local Government. - 2.
 A predictable and reliable source of funding for technology infrastructure and personnel costs. - 3.
 Realistic state funding for salary increases for professional and non-professional school employees.
 Salary increases should be funded for a full year starting July 1, the start of the fiscal year. - 4.
 State funding to meet the goal of the Commonwealth (VA Code §22.1-289.1) that teacher compensation be competitive; at a minimum, at or above national average teacher compensation, provided that the true costs of meeting the SOQ are funded by the state. - 5.
 Funding to initiate and continue to enable school systems to address school safety issues. - 6.
 Recognition of adequate support costs based on realistic measures of the importance of support positions to achievement on state accountability standards.
 Current state funding for support positions is not based on prevailing practices or on any scientifically-derived staffing ratios. - 7.
 Flexibility where possible in areas such as funding of student health services. - 8.
-Support for funding of recommendations made by JLARC to promote reading by grade level by the third grade. - 9.
-Development of realistic cost estimates that are based on prevailing practices and not on the availability of state funding. - 10.
-Review by JLARC in order that data and information can be provided to the State Board of Education on the cost of meeting the SOQ, SOLs and SOAs. - 11.
-Lottery funds that are distributed to localities without a corresponding reduction in direct aid.
+Support for funding of recommendations made by JLARC to promote reading by grade level by the third grade. - Development of realistic cost estimates that are based on prevailing practices and not on the availability of state funding. - 10.Review by JLARC in order that data and information can be provided to the State Board of Education on the cost of meeting the SOQ, SOLs and SOAs. - 11.Lottery funds that are distributed to localities without a corresponding reduction in direct aid.